NOTE: We sold this beauty on

 wheel drive car due to its traction control system.

 The vacation was excellent as is the car.
-Both Heather and I had a good
+Both Heather and I had a

 time despite the long drive home.
-The Mercedes is safely parked in the
+The Mercedes is safely parked in

 and probably won't get driven a lot until next Spring.
-Ask us and we
+Ask us and

 will take you for a ride.